antonfirsov/docs/2020/08-Aug/fsharp5/fsharp-5-august-update.md

 <script src="https://gist.github.com/cartermp/678dc8cde08565cbbb9726a0e65ffbdd.js"></script>
 ```

-Three final additions are changes to how operators work, the addition of the `nameof<'type-parameter>` form for generic type parameters, and the ability to use `nameof` as a pattern in a pattern match expression.
+Three final additions are changes to how operators work: the addition of the `nameof<'type-parameter>` form for generic type parameters, and the ability to use `nameof` as a pattern in a pattern match expression.

 ```fsharp